alpaka-group/alpaka/docs/source/advanced/cmake.rst

 ALPAKA_HIP_SHOW_CODELINES
   .. code-block::

      Show kernel lines in cuda-gdb and cuda-memcheck.
-If ALPAKA_KEEP_FILES is enabled source code will be inlined in ptx.
+If ALPAKA_HIP_KEEP_FILES is enabled source code will be inlined in ptx.
      Option is only available if ALPAKA_HIP_PLATFORM=nvcc.